SQream/sqream_docs/reference/sql/sql_statements/utility_commands/swap_table_names.rst

 Permissions
 ===========

-This utility command requires a ``CONNECT`` permission on the database level.
+This utility command requires a permission to execute utility functions.